F16Falcon/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 Description of Result

 The result of the script is the production of two files.
 The first file is the consolidation of the eight files from the UCI website into a single, cleaned data set named tidy1.txt.
 In addition to providing a cleaned data set, the tidy1.txt file filters the data along the variable names that contain measurements of the mean or standard deviation.
-The tidy1.txt file contains 10,299 rows and 88 columns, where the first two columns display the ìActivityî and ìSubject,î respectively.
+The tidy1.txt file contains 10,299 rows and 88 columns, where the first two columns display the ‚ÄúActivity‚Äù and ‚ÄúSubject,‚Äù respectively.
 The other columns display 86 of the 561 estimated variable names from the features.txt data set, which measures the mean or standard deviation.

-The second file created is derived from the tidy1.txt file and contains the same 88 columns from the tidy1.txt file.
+The second file created named tidy2.txt is derived from the tidy1.txt file and contains the same 88 columns from the tidy1.txt file.
 However, it takes the average of each variable for each activity and each subject, resulting in a file 180 rows and 88 columns.